 Brian McCauley, aka gasp, discovered glass flameworking in 1998.
 Inspired by the autonomy and creativity of the pipe making scene he spent the next 5 years engrossed in glass.
 Part of the 2nd wave of pipemakers, his style pushed the boundaries of shaping and patterning, incorporating the influence of San Francisco’s urban culture and street art.
 Later that year, gasp relocated to Portland, OR, where he began to explore more classic forms.

-Gasp uses a variety of techniques to elicit an emotional response from the viewer.
+gasp uses a variety of techniques to elicit an emotional response from the viewer.
 From subtle layering of gold and silver fume, to heavily saturated colored glass and vibrant transparents, the color and pattern create a body of work that maximizes light play within the glass.
-You can see more of his work on his Instagram at @gasp.one

-There are two clear marbles on the can.
-In my hand they fall under the middle and index finger quite comfortably.
-It feels right in the hand and makes working the carb with your thumb feel more comfortable.
-A bit of Amber Purple in the carb is a nice touch and the generous carb makes control of your pull easy.
-4.2 inches long, 2.3 inches wide with marble and carb included, and 1.75 inches high.
-This spoon leans to the small side, and the ping pong ball-sized can feels sturdy.
+The generous carb makes control of your pull easy.
+Great ergonomics.
+4.5 inches long, 2.5 inches wide with marble and carb included, and 1.75 inches high.
+This spoon leans slightly to the small side, but it’s kinda perfect.
 Beautiful work from gasp out of Portland, OR!